leticiamatos/analisejuridica_wp/wp-content/plugins/advanced-ads/readme.txt

 > * [Sticky Ads](https://wpadvancedads.com/sticky-ads/demo/) – increase click rates with fixed, sticky, and anchor ads
 > * [PopUp and Layer Ads](https://wpadvancedads.com/add-ons/popup-and-layer-ads/) – display ads and other content in layers and popups
 > * [Slider](https://wpadvancedads.com/add-ons/slider/) – create a simple slider from your ads

+If you have problems with Advanced Ads, please reach out to [our support](https://wpadvancedads.com/support/).

 == Installation ==